luludak/DiTOX/README.md

 - If you enable `check_reports_for_problematic_models`, DiTOX will check for problematic models in a file with name set in `report_file_base_rel_path`.
 If a model is marked as "different" in this file, it will then perform per-pass fault localization + differential testing for this model, by applying each available pass, sequentially.
 - `include_certainties` is an experimental feature that includes certainty percentages.
 It is currently supported for classification models.
 - `enable_kt_on_one_dim_tensor` is another experimental feature that allows for Kendall Tau Correlation Coefficient to be enabled or disabled for (batch, dim) tensors.

+## Demonstration
+For demonstration purposes, we have included 10 images and set the configuration to fetch and run all `YOLO` (object detection) and `MobileNet` (classification) models from ONNX hub.

+When run, DiTOX will generate an output file based on the value set in the `general/report_file_base_rel_path` parameter.
+However, DiTOX will split the first `_chunk` encountered and replace it with `<starts_from>_<limit>.json` based on the configuration.
+If the experiments are chunked, it will generate multiple files, each with its respective range.
+If you replace your base file, make sure it ends with `_chunk`.

 ## Benchmarking/Issues Replication
 By opening configuration file and setting the model of each encountered error in model name filters as well the problematic pass in the `passes` you should be able to replicate the issue reported.